php-ru/symfony-docs-ru/create_framework/http_kernel_controller_resolver.rst

     public function index($request)

-More interesting, ``getArguments()`` is also able to inject any Request attribute; the argument just needs to have the same name as the corresponding attribute::
+More interesting, ``getArguments()`` is also able to inject any Request attribute; if the argument has the same name as the corresponding attribute::

     public function index($year)